Koredotcom/docs/docs/gale/settings/settings-overview.md

 <p>Only users included as Admin in the system with the required permissions can access the Settings Console.</p>
 </div>

-## What You Can Do on the Settings Console
+## Actions You Can Perform on the Settings Console

-For modules defined on the Settings Console, you can do the following:
+The modules and the capabilities supported on the <b>Settings</b> Console include the following:

 **Users**